Stouffville

 Stouffville (/ˈstoʊvɪl/) is the primary urban area within the town of Whitchurch-Stouffville in York Region, Ontario, Canada.
 It is situated within the Greater Toronto Area and the inner ring of the Golden Horseshoe.
 The urban area is centred at the intersection of Main Street (York Regional Road 14), Mill Street, and Market Street.
 Between 2006 and 2011, the population of the Community of Stouffville grew 100.5% from 12,411 to 24,886, or from 51% to 66% of the total population of the larger town of Whitchurch-Stouffville.
+The population of Stouffville from the 2021 census is 36,753.

 History

 Founded in 1804 by Abraham Stouffer, the hamlet was originally named Stoufferville.
 Stouffer built a sawmill and grist-mill on the banks of Duffin's Creek in the 1820s.
 The community name was shortened to Stouffville when its first post office opened in 1832.

 In 1877, Stouffville became an incorporated village.
 On January 1, 1971, the Village of Stouffville amalgamated with Whitchurch Township and was designated a community within the larger town of Whitchurch-Stouffville; with amalgamation, the boundary of the town was also moved four farm lots south of the original boundary of Main Street (the land was formerly a part of Markham Township).
 The population of urban Stouffville in 1971 was 5,036.

 In 2003, a large 16th-century Huron village was discovered in Stouffville during land development; approximately 2000 people once inhabited the site, dubbed Mantle Site, which included a palisade and more than 80 longhouses, yielding tens of thousands of artifacts.